|

 superconductive levitation works: a substance with zero-field is a natural

 repeller of magnet poles.
-Therefore the above coil-assemblies in my
+Therefore the above null-coil assemblies in my

 maglev device will repel a bar magnet pole regardless of whether it is an